exercism/v2-website/CONTRIBUTING.md

 ### Accessbility
 - Use the `image` method, not `image_tag` method and provide a sensible `alt` attribute
 - Use the `icon` or `graphical_icon` methods, not `%i.fa` when using font-awesome.

+## Creating test repos

+Since most of the content in the website is hosted as repositories on Github, we need to replicate it in our test environment.
+We do this by hosting our own repos in the `test/fixtures` folder.

+We currently have test repos for a track (`test/fixtures/track`), website-copy (`test/fixtures/website-copy`), and problem-specifications (`test/problem-specifications`).

+### Modifiying a test repo

+1. Clone the test repo. (`git clone /path/to/exercism_repo/test/fixtures/website-copy`)
+2. Make the necessary changes to the cloned repo.
+3. Commit and push to master.
+This pushes the changes to the test repo in the exercism codebase.